google/blockly-devtools/README.md

 ### Install node and NW.js

-In order to properly run and test Blockly's devtools, install [node](https://nodejs.org/en/download/) on your computer, as well as [NW.js](https://nwjs.io/downloads/).
+In order to properly run and test Blockly's devtools, install [node.js](https://nodejs.org/en/download/) and [NW.js](https://nwjs.io/downloads/) on your computer.
 Instructions for installation can be found on the linked sites.

 ### Running Devtools